bgolab/JustPicoBasic/README.md

 JustBasic is a BASIC interpreter for Raspberry PI PICO RP2040

+Inspired by Sinclair BASIC I used on my first ZX Spectrum personal computer.

 State of work:
 - although most features are already developed the project is considered a beta stage (reflected in binary names suffix: bxx)
 - the project is targetted for both Windows and PICO (Windows is used mostly as development platform now)